When to Stop Testing? Testing Exit Criteria Decision

 Then we get to testing software with a BANG!
 This is only amplified by the interesting defects we find at the beginning of the project.
-Getting them resolved will only add to our accomplishment.
+Getting them resolved will then add to our accomplishment.

 when to stop testing

-Conceptually we have read and many testers believe that there cannot be a specific condition or equation to decide “When to stop testing?”
+Conceptually, we have read and many testers believe that there cannot be a specific condition or equation to decide “When to stop testing?”
 There are a number of factors to consider before we conclude on this question.

-In today’s article, I would like to share my thoughts on how to conclude testing activities when we reach to a point in our testing cycle where we can say this testing is enough.
+In today’s article, I would like to share my thoughts on how to conclude testing activities when we reach a point in our testing cycle where we can say this testing is enough.
 We will do this with the help of a few real life examples in a typical testing cycle.

 When can we say that this much testing is enough?
 Can testing ever be completed?